MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 The number of bits-per-pixel (bpp) is an integer value among this list: 1, 2, 4, 8, 16, 24, or 32.

-The color components organization explains how the color components (Red, Green, and Blue) are distributed in the pixel.
+The color components organization defines how the color components (Red, Green, and Blue) are distributed in the pixel.
-A more oversized display pixel format is (in bits) better in the definition.
+The greater the display pixel format (in bits), the better is the definition.
 This format also indicates the number of bits-per-pixel.
 For instance, the format RGB565 is a 16-BPP format, indicating that the five MSB bits are for the Red color component, the six next bits are for the Green component, and the five LSB bits are for the Blue component.
 This pixel format can be symbolized by ``RRRRRGGGGGGBBBBB`` or ``RRRR RGGG GGGB BBBB``.